81 UK Small Business Statistics (Updated 2024)

 UK Small Business Statistics (Editors Picks)

-• Employees: 75% of businesses do not employ anyone aside from the owner(s)
+• Employees: 75% of firms do not employ anyone aside from the owner(s)

 • New company formations: 801,006 new businesses were formed in 2022/23